Renormalization of crossing probabilities in the dilute Potts model: Background

-To execute steps of the renormalization argument in the hexagonal case, we introduce quantities to avoid making use of self duality arguments.
-For $G=(V,E)$, $n \geq 1$ and the strip $\textbf{R} \times [-n,2n] \equiv S_n \subset G$, let $\phi_{S_n}^{\xi}$, for $\xi \in \{0,1, 0/ 1 \}$, respectively denote the measures with free, wired and Dobrushin boundary conditions in which all vertices at the bottom of the strip are wired.
-From such measures on the square lattice, several planar crossing events are defined in order to obtain RSW estimates for all four parameter regimes ({\textit{subcritical, supercritical, discontinuous $\&$ continuous critical}}), including analyses of the intersection of crossing probabilities across a family of non disjoint rectangles $\mathcal{R}$, each of aspect ratio $[0, \rho n] \times [0,n]$ for $\rho >0 $, to obtain crossings across long rectangles \'{a} la FKG inequality, three arm events which establish lower bounds of the crossing probabilities across $\mathcal{R}$ under translation and reflection invariance of $\phi$, in addition to horizontal rectangular crossings which are used to prove renormalization inequalities through use of PushPrimal $\&$ PushDual relations.
+respectively denote the measures with free, wired and Dobrushin boundary conditions in which all vertices at the bottom of the strip are wired.
+From such measures on the square lattice, several planar crossing events are defined in order to obtain RSW estimates for all four parameter regimes ({\textit{subcritical, supercritical, discontinuous $\&$ continuous critical}}), including analyses of the intersection of crossing probabilities across a family of non disjoint rectangles $\mathcal{R}$, each of aspect ratio $[0, \rho n] \times [0,n]$ for $\rho >0 $, to obtain crossings across long rectangles from the FKG inequality, three arm events which establish lower bounds of the crossing probabilities across $\mathcal{R}$ under translation and reflection invariance of $\phi$, in addition to horizontal rectangular crossings which are used to prove renormalization inequalities through use of (PushPrimal) $\&$ (PushDual) relations.
 To begin, we define the horizontal and vertical crossing strip densities.
+Denote,